-Portland Spinal Cord Injury Lawyers
+Spinal Cord Injury Lawyers in Portland, Oregon

 Spinal cord injuries often leave accident victims with severe medical conditions, including paralysis, paraplegia and quadriplegia.
-This can have devastating effects on the victim and his or her family’s livelihood.
+This can have devastating effects on their family’s livelihood.
 If you or a loved one has suffered a spinal cord injury caused by the someone else’s negligence, contact a reputable lawyer who will fight tirelessly for the justice and compensation you deserve.
 At Rizk Law, our knowledgeable Portland spinal cord injury lawyers understand the challenges and frustrations that come with these types of injuries and can help hold any at-fault party responsible for the harm they have caused.
 We have helped many clients within Portland and the surrounding areas recover more than $15 million in personal injury claims over the years.

 Contact us today at 503.245.5677 to find out how we can help you.